pete-thompson/spotfire-visuals/README.md

 * Automatically creates DOM elements to house the visualisation - the wrapper HTML script can be very simple.
 * Captures any requests that would normally be sent to the Spotfire servers and writes them to the JavaScript console.
 * Handles marking requests that would normally be sent to the server and responds by causing the visualisation to re-render with the appropriate rows marked.
-* Adds a button on the page that simulates switching between light and dark Spotfire themes.
+* Adds a button that simulates switching between light and dark Spotfire themes.
-* Adds a button on the page that simulates enabling/disabling the legend.
+* Adds a button that simulates enabling/disabling the legend.
-* Adds a button on the page that randomises the data being sent to the visualisation (detects any numeric columns and places random values into them).
+* Adds a button that randomises the data being sent to the visualisation (detects any numeric columns and places random values into them).
+* Adds a button to test sending an empty dataset to the visualisation.
+* Adds buttons to simulate filtering the data and to restore the original data.

 ## Features of JSVizHelper